 We believe it is important for you to have a consultation with the actual laser eye surgeon who will ultimately treat you.
-During this free consultation and assessment the treatment options will be discussed and, based on a number of factors including your prescription, it will be decided either to go with LASIK or LASEK.
+During your consultation and assessment the treatment options will be discussed with you and, based on a number of factors including your prescription, it will be decided either to go with LASIK or LASEK.

 In addition to the information outlined above, below is a direct comparison between the two treatments: